KarlGW/azfunc/README.md

 Creating this structure can be done with ease with the help of the Function [Core tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local).
 In addition to scaffolding functions ot can be used to run and test your functions locally.

-All examples assumes the following steps have been done (either with `func` or manually.)

 #### HTTP trigger and HTTP output binding